 Dog Eared Books’ entrance on Jan.
 12, 2026.
 Photo by Alice Finno.

-When Meléndez ultimately moved from Mexico City to San Francisco in January of 2021, a series of fortuitous encounters led him to a job there.
+When Meléndez ultimately moved from Mexico City to San Francisco in January 2021, a series of fortuitous encounters led him to a job there.

-By chance, he met Kate Razo, the owner of Dog Eared Books, at her second store on 24th Street — Alley Cat Books — where a Mexican and a Cuban artist had an art show.
-The owner of Radio Habana had recommended the exhibit, and since he barely knew anyone in the city, he decided to go.
+The owner of Radio Habana had recommended the exhibit and, since he barely knew anyone in the city, he decided to go.
 At the time, Razo was looking for someone who spoke Spanish to work at Alley Cat Books, and Meléndez took the job.

 “I’ve been lucky to meet people like Kate,” Meléndez said.
 “Old-school San Francisco people.”